-Started in 1971 by a small group of faculty members dedicated to the value of experiential education, the August Wilderness Program at Earlham College is one of the oldest and most respected programs of its kind in the country.
+Started in 1971 by a small group of Earlham faculty members dedicated to the value of experiential education, August Wilderness is one of the oldest and most respected pre-orientation programs in the country.
 It has been featured in a book on the history of outdoor education and several college review publications including a recent story in US News and World Report.
-August Wilderness is also listed as one of the "Best of Earlham College" by collegeprowler.com.

-The program is managed by the Center for Integrated Learning.
-With a focus on putting the liberal arts into action, the Center helps students, faculty and alumni integrate academic interests with real-world application and experiences.
-Students interested in continuing with outdoor, experiential, and environmental education are encouraged to take courses and participate in the Outdoor Education program at Earlham.
+August Wilderness is run by the Outdoor Education program and is one of the flagship EPIC experiences available at Earlham.
+With a focus on linking the liberal arts to the real world, EPIC represents students, faculty and alumni collaborating across disciplines and curricular/co-curricular events.
+Students interested in continuing with outdoor, experiential, and environmental education are encouraged to take courses and participate in activities offered through the Environmental Leadership Program at Earlham.

 A connection to the land we are traveling through such that we are not just tourists or passersby but, rather, we become changed by our relationship with the land and its stories.
 As modern life increasingly separates us from such relationships, the principle of gaining a "sense of place" on wilderness trips reminds us that this value is critical toward the creation of a personal and a larger community-based environmental ethic.